An official website of the United States government

 Progress & Results

-There were 63 total sturgeon tagged in 2022, consisting of 40 Atlantic and 23 shortnose sturgeon.
-For the time period representing the last 2 download cycles (November 2022 – October 2023), 779,984 detections were recorded across all species and stations.
-The addition of new-tagged fish to the system significantly increased the dataset in river.
-Of those detections, the vast majority (river: 731,770) were Atlantic sturgeon, followed by shortnose sturgeon (river: 24,924), striped bass (river: 2,565), and white shark (ocean: 849).
+The addition of new Navy-tagged sturgeon to the Kennebec system in 2022 significantly increased the dataset in-river.
+Of all detections matched in the MATOS database (tagged by Navy and/or other projects), the vast majority were Atlantic sturgeon (river: 430,321), followed by shortnose sturgeon (river: 37,400), striped bass (river: 9,190), and white shark (ocean [FS stations]: 182).
 However, the frequency of tag observations should not be interpreted as a proxy for population distribution or abundance, as the proportion of tagged individuals for each species is not equivalent.
-For example, an increasingly high percentage of Atlantic sturgeon are tagged in the Gulf of Maine region, as compared with shortnose sturgeon.
+Notably, a higher percentage of Atlantic sturgeon are tagged in the Gulf of Maine region, as compared with shortnose sturgeon.

 Navy.mil | Navy.com | Navy FOIA | DoD Accessibility/Section 508 | No Fear Act | Open Government | Plain Writing Act